-As experienced Wills and Estate Planning Lawyers in Melbourne, we can help you record your final wishes in a professional, precise and compassionate way.
+As part of our dedicated legal team, experienced Wills and Estate Planning Lawyers in Melbourne can help you record your final wishes in a professional, precise and compassionate way.

-A Will is a written document that sets out your requests as to what happens to your property (your ‘estate’) after you die.
+A Will is a written document that sets out your requests as to what happens to your property (your ‘estate’) after you die, and it is important for each will maker to understand its implications.
 It gives clear instructions for the person or organisation distributing your property (your ‘executor’) about how this is to happen.

-A Will can be made by anyone aged over 18, as long as they have the mental capacity to make and understand their decisions.
+A Will can be made by anyone aged over 18, as long as they have the mental capacity, also known as testamentary capacity, to make and understand their decisions.
 Our Wills and Estate Planning lawyers have years of experience in Wills and Estate Law, so we can help you record your final wishes and how you would like them to be carried out.

-We can help you no matter how straightforward or complicated your estate is.
-Melbourne Lawyers & Mediators can assist you with
+We as your Melbourne wills disputes lawyers can help you no matter how straightforward or complicated your estate and it also includes connecting you with our estate litigation lawyers if necessary.
+Melbourne Lawyers & Mediators can assist you with:

 When you write your Will, you’ll be advised to appoint an Executor.
-An Executor is legally responsible for handling a person’s estate (their money, property and possessions) when they die and for carrying out the instructions in their Will.
+An Executor is legally responsible for handling a person’s estate (their money, property and possessions) when they die and for carrying out the instructions in their Will, which may involve communicating with family members.

-The executor of a will has different obligations and responsibilities assigned to them.
+The executor of a will has different obligations and responsibilities assigned to them, especially when it comes to resolving any potential legal disputes.
 The main responsibilities of an executor include:

 The tasks most associated with being an executor include: